 Tudor Fashion

 The Tudors liked warm colours and lots of layers.
 It was difficult to stay warm in Tudor households in England and Wales.
-Tudor fashions were influenced by what was happening in the fifteenth and sixteenth century cultural powerhouses of Spain and Portugal.
+Tudor fashions were influenced by what was happening in the fifteenth and Sixteenth Century cultural powerhouses of Spain and Portugal.
 Men were likely to wear linen shirts with a padded doublet possibly with another jacket over that.
 Leg wear was likely to be stockings and breeches.
 Women would have a petticoat, bodice and a hooped skirt with padded hips.

 Sir Francis Drake, c1580 Mary Tudor